megmaps/FanREM/README.md

     out_frem="path/to/output_FREM.tif"
 )
 ```
+The package produces two outputs: the synthetic raster and the FREM (both as tif. files).

 ## Troubleshooting

 No FREM output or errors reading files: Check that all input files exist and are in a compatible CRS.

 Incorrect fan alignment: Verify that apex, centerline, and fan boundary shapefiles correspond to the same DEM.

+## Funding
+This package was developed as part of my MASc in 2026.
+This research was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) under CGS-M. Thank you for those who provided feedback along the way!

 ## Contributing / Issues